-Various national, regional, and state programmes exist in the United States to regulate GHG emissions.
-The main programmes are regulations issued under the US Clean Air Act (CAA), federal motor vehicle fuel economy standards, and cap-and-trade programmes in California, Washington, and the Regional Greenhouse Gas Initiative (RGGI) between the Northeast states.
-California and Oregon also have Low Carbon Fuel Programs (LFCS), which govern the carbon intensity of certain fuels, while Washington has adopted a similar Clean Fuel Standard.
+Various national, regional and state programmes exist in the United States to regulate GHG emissions.
+The main programmes are regulations issued under the CAA for stationary sources, federal motor vehicle fuel economy standards, cap-and-trade programmes in California and Washington, and the Regional Greenhouse Gas Initiative (RGGI) between the Northeast states.
+California and Oregon also have low carbon fuel programmes (LFCS), which govern the carbon intensity of certain fuels, while Washington and New Mexico have adopted similar clean fuel standards.

-In April 2023, California also obtained two waivers from the Environmental Protection Agency (EPA) to establish stricter air quality standards for motor vehicles, specifically heavy-duty vehicles and engine emission standards, under CAA section 209.
-The EPA is still reviewing a third requested waiver as of this writing.
+In April 2023, California obtained two waivers from the EPA to establish stricter air quality standards for motor vehicles, specifically heavy-duty vehicles and engine emission standards, under CAA section 209.
+EPA is still reviewing a third requested waiver as at the time of writing.
 Historically, California's waivers have allowed the state to set stricter standards for motor vehicle emissions, which other states may then adopt instead of the federal ones.
-In fact, DC, California, and 14 other states signed a memorandum of understanding in 2020, ledging a pathway to zero-emission vehicles by 2050.
-These most recent waivers have, however, experienced some pushback: in June 2023, 19 Republican-led states challenged EPA's waiver grant to California's Advanced Clean Trucks Rule.
+DC, California and 14 other states signed a memorandum of understanding in 2020, creating a pathway to zero-emission vehicles by 2050 within these states.
+These most recent California waivers have experienced some pushback: in June 2023, 19 Republican-led states challenged EPA's waiver grant to California's Advanced Clean Trucks Rule; that challenge remains pending in court as at the time of writing.
+However, in April 2024, a court upheld EPA's waiver allowing California to set its own GHG emissions standard for passenger vehicles and run a zero-emission vehicles programme.

-The Biden administration's 'whole-of-government' approach to climate change is having an enormous impact on US GHG policy, as is the Biden administration's goal of net-zero GHG emissions for the United States by 2050.
+The Biden administration's 'whole-of-government' approach to climate change is having an enormous impact on US GHG policy, as is the administration's goal of net-zero GHG emissions for the United States by 2050.
 Individual states are also driving significant changes in US climate policy.
-At present, 14 states have binding net-zero GHG emissions targets (typically by 2045 or 2050) and another 11 have similar non-binding targets.
-Another eight states have binding GHG emissions reduction requirements in the 80-95 per cent range.
-Collectively, these state and federal policy pronouncements are beginning to lead to significant changes in both voluntary and mandatory GHG reduction and regulation programmes around the country across numerous sectors.
+At present, 20 states have binding net-zero GHG emissions targets (typically by 2045 or 2050) and another four have similar non-binding targets.
+Several other states have binding GHG emissions reduction requirements in the 80-95 per cent range.
+Collectively, these state and federal policy pronouncements are creating significant changes in both voluntary and mandatory GHG reduction and regulation programmes around the country across numerous sectors.